Higashiyama District in Kyoto

 2. Yasaka Pagoda

-The oldest pagoda in Kyoto is with a height of 46m a landmark sign of the Higashiyama distirct.
+The oldest pagoda in Kyoto is with a height of 46m a landmark sign of the Higashiyama district.
 It is also the 3rd tallest wooden structure in Kyoto.
 The five-story pagoda with the temple treasure (Yasakato-ezu), a designated important cultural property, belongs to the last remaining parts of the Hokanji Temple.

 Read More